Do I have any rights to contact with my grandchildren?

-The first is to try to informally agree contact.
-This may seem obvious but setting out the reasons why you should have contact with your grandchildren may help their parent to realise how important this is for them.
+The first is to try to informally agree on contact.
+This may seem obvious but setting out the reasons why you should have contact with your grandchildren may help their parents to realise how important this is for them.

 If just talking about the issues does not help, you could try mediation to see if this helps but all parties need to agree to take part and therefore if the parent or parents do not want to engage in this method, there is little more you can do.
 Depending on your means, public funding may be available to help toward the cost of mediation.